 Pothos are tropical vining plants that are best known for the unique leaf patterns of their foliage.
 Generally, they are pretty fast growers and enjoy trailing around the home.
 Many plant parents fall in love with this plant because of its natural aesthetics and that they're easy to care for!

 The Golden pothos is a family favorite for its bright yellow markings, hence the name "Golden" pothos.
 Propagating this plant is pretty easy and takes about a month to see roots.
-Pothos, in general, are pretty sensitive to cold temperatures, so it's important to place it in a bright and warm area in your home.
-We find that the Golden pothos may need a little attention during the colder seasons.
+Pothos, in general, are pretty sensitive to cold temperatures, so it's important to place it in a bright and warm area in your home (especially while they're propagating).
+We find that the Golden pothos, and many other variegated varieties, lose some of their color patterns when they're aren't getting enough sunlight.

 Native to the Society Islands of French Polynesia